Employee Handbook, Vancouver Based Employees

 Discrimination and discriminatory harassment (including retaliation) is not only prohibited by New York Tech but is also prohibited by provincial, federal, and, where applicable, local law.
 Aside from the internal process at New York Tech, employees may also choose to pursue legal remedies with the following governmental entities at any time.
 Harassers may also be subject to individual liability.

-This policy statement applies to all full time and part time employees, contractors, subcontractors and their employees.
+This policy statement applies to all full-time and part-time employees (staff and faculty), contractors, subcontractors, and their employees.
 It applies to interpersonal and electronic communications, such as email.
 New York Tech expects that employees will keep written accounts of incidents to submit with any complaints.
 New York Tech will keep written record of investigations, including findings.

 A violation of this policy will be considered unacceptable personal conduct.
 Violations, including acts of bullying, as defined herein, may be grounds for disciplinary action, up to and including dismissal.
 This policy prohibits retaliation against an employee, contractor or subcontractor and their employees who, in good faith, reported a violation of this policy.